 Machu Picchu Mountain, however, is the mountain situated opposite of Huayna Picchu.
-Machu Picchu Mountain is the less popular of the two day hikes at Machu Picchu.
+It is the less popular of the two-day hikes at Machu Picchu.
 Nonetheless, many say that it is much more spectacular.
-Machu Picchu Mountain is higher in elevation than Huayna Picchu, so you get a better view of the ruins and the surrounding mountains.
+The hike is higher in elevation than Huayna Picchu, so you get a better view of the ruins and the surrounding mountains.
 Both of these hikes contain a lot of exposure, it is not a good idea to do these if you are afraid of heights.

-There are three ways that you can obtain a ticket to Machu Picchu: buying tickets in advance online, buying them in Cusco or Aguas Calientes, or using a tour operator and guide to gain entrance.
+There are three ways that you can obtain a Machu Picchu tickets: buying tickets in advance online, buying them in Cusco or Aguas Calientes, or using a tour operator and guide to gain entrance.

-How to Buy Machu Picchu Entrance Tickets Online
+How to Buy Machu Picchu Entrance Ticket Online

 Buying Machu Picchu tickets online is the most labor-intensive of the three ways to secure your ticket.
 In December 2018, Peru unveiled a new Machu Picchu reservation site.
 Purchasing tickets can usually be done just a few days before your trip, depending on the season.
-Additionally, there are now three entrance phases, compared to two previously, to enter Machu Picchu: 6:00 am – 9:00 am, 9:00 am – 12:00 pm, and 12:00 pm – 2:00 pm.
+Additionally, there are now nine hourly phases, compared to two previously, to enter Machu Picchu:

 Huayna Picchu is the most sought-after ticket as they only allow 400 people per day to enter the ruins.
 The morning is the most popular time to visit the ruins because of the fantastic views of the morning clouds dispersing once the sun rises.
 You also have to be 12 or older, as it can be a dangerous trek.
 You will hike trails next to massive cliffs and climb the Stairs of Death to get to the ruins.